 Binary search obviously works on searching for elements in a sorted array.
-But if you think about the reason why it works is because the array itself is monotonic ( either increasing or decreasing ).
-So, if you are a particular position, you can make a definite call whether the answer lies in the left part of the position or the right part of it.
+But if you think about the reason why it works is that the array itself is monotonic ( either increasing or decreasing ).
+So, if you are in a particular position, you can make a definite call whether the answer lies in the left part of the position or the right part of it.

-Similar thing can be done with monotonic functions ( monotonically increasing or decreasing ) as well.
+A similar thing can be done with monotonic functions ( monotonically increasing or decreasing ) as well.

-Lets say we have
+Let's say we have

 f(x) which increases when x increases.

 So, given a problem of finding x so that

 f(x) = p, I can do a binary search for x.

 f(current_position) > p, then I will search for values lower than current_position.

 f(current_position) < p, then I will search for values higher than current_position

 f(current_position) = p, then I have found my answer.